Coffee and Exercise: How Safe is it?

 Options like bananas, energy bars, or a small serving of sports drinks can fuel your workout.

 Supplements like beta-alanine or BCAAs (branched-chain amino acids) might also enhance performance without the stimulating effects of caffeine.
+A variety of dietary supplements are available to support exercise performance, and their efficacy and safety should be evaluated.

 Always consult with a healthcare professional before adding supplements to your routine.